SilvanTeufel/RandomLevelGenerator_ReadMe/ReadMe.md

 3. Choose the Table in your BP_Component

-4. Choose your ComponentClass (BP_Component) in yoour BP_GeneratorGameMode
+4. Choose your ComponentClass (BP_Component) in your BP_GeneratorGameMode

 5. Fill the Table (for Example DT_ComponentData)